-Holidays to Kolymbari give you the best of traditional Crete – a peaceful village with a quiet beach and delicious homely food.
-Plus you’ve got lively Chania just down the road when you want to turn the pace up a notch.
+Holidays to Kolymbari serve up the best of traditional Crete – a peaceful village with a quiet beach and traditional homemade food.
+Plus, lively Chania is just down the road when you want to turn the pace up a notch.

 Blue Flag beach

-Kolymbari's long beach is ideal if you’re looking for a relaxed spot to sunbathe – it’s not too touristy, so you should always find a place to spread out.
-The water is shallow near the shore but deepens quickly a little way out.
-For a change of sandy scenery, you’ve also got Balos beach nearby, renowned for its white sand, which makes the ocean look a jaw-dropping emerald shade.
+Kolymbari's long beach is ideal if you’re looking for a relaxed spot to sunbathe – it’s not too touristy, so there's plenty of space to spread out.
+The water's shallow near the shore, but deepens quickly a little way out.
+For a change of sandy scenery, you’ve also got Balos beach nearby.
+Its renowned for its white sand, which makes the ocean look a jaw-dropping emerald shade.

 The area’s a trekker’s paradise, with clear, well-defined trails to keep you on the right track.
-Serious hikers will enjoy the challenge of the winding track 600 feet up to the village of Afrata – with a view to reward your aching legs.
-Or you could try the gentler inland path that meanders through Kolymbari's pine woods.
+Serious hikers will enjoy the challenge of the track that winds 600 feet up to the village of Afrata – with a view to reward your aching legs.
+Alternatively, you could try the gentler inland path that meanders through Kolymbari's pine woods.

 Excursions to Chania

 A half-hour bus journey takes you to Chania, the island's second biggest city.
-A vibrant, historic city, the streets are a jumbled labyrinth of lively markets, museums, shops and restaurants.
+The streets here are a jumbled labyrinth of lively markets, museums, shops and restaurants.
 You can explore the crumbling Venetian harbour, overlooked by a fortress, then hit the buzzy waterfront restaurants for a slap-up meal.

 Things To Do View all »